salman-ansari-maju/football-fantasy-client/README.md

 # football-fantasy-client
-Create a web app for a football fantasy manager that allows users to manage their teams.
+A football fantasy manager that allows users to manage their teams.